R-1-6/brainwallet/README.md

 It can be run offline, it's just as safe as tradtional wallet generation methods as long as your rememberable keyphrases are secure (lengthy) enough.

+**- Rust Version (Windows .exe) also added as a back up, generates exactly the same outputs as the Python version.
+The Cargo.toml file and the main.rs source is there, in releases you will find pre-compiled version also but with something like this you probably want to compile it yourself for safety reasons**

 ## Features
 - **Bitcoin Wallet**: Generates a private key (secp256k1) and legacy P2PKH address.
 - **Solana Wallet**: Generates a private key (ed25519) and address, with dual outputs: